kaushikb9/kb-hugo/content/ideas.md

 - Add email sibscription

 ## Blog about
+- Walk the talk, if not write your thoughts
+- Handling burnout, finding motivation and pushing through chaos
-- Role of a Tech Lead and how it is different from a Mid-Senior Engineer
+- Role of a Tech Lead and how it is different from a Senior Engineer
 - Hiring an Engineering Manager.
 My expectations
 - Solving Tech Debt is so much more.
 Think about Product Debt as well
 - Challenges in moving up the ladder.
 Dev to Manager to Director